Catnip-Govenment-Module/government-catnip/api_path.md

         {
             "location_id": 1, // ID of location
             "location": "Amphawa", // Location
-            "numberOfVotes": 9900,// The current amount of votes "nameOfParliament": "Jakarin Chujan", // Parliament name
+            "numberOfVoters": 9900,// The current amount of votes "nameOfParliament": "Jakarin Chujan", // Parliament name
             "nameOfParty": "Catnip" // Party that parliament are with